-4.3 If an individual is uncertain whether something is within the scope of this Policy or not, they may seek advice from the Secretary of the University, whose contact details are at the end of this Policy.
+4.3 If an individual is uncertain whether something is within the scope of this policy or not, they may seek advice from the University Secretary, whose contact details are at the end of this policy.

 5. RAISING A WHISTLEBLOWING CONCERN